Facilitated exclusion process

 \subsection{Ackowledgements}

+We graciously acknowledge Zongrui Yang's help in catching and fixing some mistakes in our formulas for the crossover kernel in Section \ref{sec:crossoverasymptotics} of this paper (see the preface of Section \ref{sec:crossoverasymptotics} for further information).
 G.B and I.C. would like to thank Sidney Redner for drawing their attention to the Facilitated TASEP.
 Part of this work was done during the stay of J.B, G.B and I.C. at the Kavli Institute of Theoretical Physics and supported by the National Science Foundation under Grant No. NSF PHY11-25915.
 J.B. was supported in part by NSF grant DMS-1361782, DMS- 1664692 and DMS-1664531, and the Simons Fellows program.
 G.B. was partially supported by the Laboratoire de Probabilit\'es et Mod\`eles Al\'eatoires UMR CNRS 7599, Universit\'e Paris-Diderot--Paris 7 and the Packard Foundation through I.C.'s Packard Fellowship.
 I.C. was partially supported by the NSF through DMS-1208998 and DMS-1664650, the Clay Mathematics Institute through a Clay Research Fellowship, the Institute Henri Poincaré through the Poincaré Chair, and the Packard Foundation through a Packard Fellowship for Science and Engineering.